Lee Ren Xin (Malaysia) | Miwa Okuno (Japan)

 Most recently, she was awarded the Danish Reumert as Dancer of the Year 2015 for her performance in POST NO BILLS, which also earned her one of the prestigious grants from the Danish Arts Foundation that same year.

 Her work with them gave her the opportunity to perform outside Japan and to cooperate with Japanese filmmakers and photographers when she embarked on her own solo work.
 In 2013, her solo Highlight of Decline in Japan was awarded The French Embassy Prize for Young Choreographers and the MASDANZA Prize at Yokohama Dance Collection EX-2013.
-Highlight of Decline was also awarded the Jury Prize at the MASDANZA 2018 at the same year.
+Highlight of Decline was also awarded the Jury Prize at MASDANZA in the same year.
 To date, this piece has replayed 13 times in 5 countries such as Tokyo, Spain, Panama, Singapore and Malaysia.

 Miwa’s study of Indonesian Martial Arts and Yoga forms the foundation of her choreography.
 This encompasses her video work (the extension of her inner self) and her sublime body movements, overtaking the performance space with an aim to reach/touch the innermost beings of her audience, to transport them to the rhythm of her moves, accompanied by the the background music, skin; flesh; blood; bones, and the projection of her postures and movements onto the screen.